siegerts/xiegerts.com/content/post/amplify-ui-auth-nextjs/index.md

 Awesome :rocket:.
 Those steps will set up our authentication resources - now we just need to link them to the UI in the app.
 I'm going to use the  `Authenticator` from the Amplify UI library.
 This is a drop-in component to handle the authentication flow leveraging the Amazon Cognito backend that we created above with the Amplify CLI.

-There has been a lot of updates to Amplify UI recently and I suggest taking a look at the documentation.
+There has been a lot of updates to [Amplify UI](https://ui.docs.amplify.aws/) recently and I suggest taking a look at the documentation.
 Not only is the `Authenticator` updated but the library now includes primitive components provide very nice building blocks for most UI use cases.
-The "cloud connected" components use Amplify cloud resources but all of the other components can be used as standalone drop-ins.
+The "cloud connected" components use AWS cloud resources but all of the other components can be used as standalone drop-ins.

 ## Install Amplify UI